L2G/timezone-ii/README.md

 ### timezone-ii::linux-generic

-This changes the time on all other OSs.
+This changes the time on all OSs without a more specific recipe.
 It assumes that the kernel gets data on the local timezone from `/etc/localtime`.
 (This is true for FreeBSD as well as Linux, so "linux-generic" is a bit of a misnomer.)

 What this recipe does: